May 20, 2023 City Council Minutes

 - No formal report

-It was moved by Prebeg and seconded by Buria to approve Resolution #09-23; Accepting Bid (a copy is attached and made a part of these minutes).
-The motion carried (No: Roskoski; Yes; Stanaway, Prebeg, Buria, Anderson).
+It was moved by Stanaway and seconded by Roskoski to approve Resolution #05-24; Ordering Improvement and Preparation of Plans (a copy is attached and made a part of these minutes).
+The motion carried with Councilor Buria absent.

-At 7:10p.m., it was moved by Prebeg and seconded by Buria that the meeting be adjourned.
-The motion carried.
+At 6:51p.m., it was moved by Stanaway and seconded by Prebeg that the meeting be adjourned.
+The motion carried with Councilor Buria absent (Yes: Stanaway, Prebeg and Anderson; No: Roskoski).

 Submitted by: